MentisOculi: Revealing the Limits of Reasoning with Mental Imagery: Introduction

 From an anthropocentric perspective, this is plausible: Our thinking inherently involves \emph{mental imagery}---quasi-sensory experiences we can \emph{observe} and, crucially, \emph{manipulate} in the absence of external stimuli~\citep{richardson2013mental}.
 For example, designing a dress entails visualizing its different panels and making adjustments based solely on imagined observations of their composition.
 This capacity is not only \emph{reproductive} but \emph{constructive}; mental imagery is believed to play an important role in problem-solving and has been linked to the generation of new knowledge~\citep{nanay1997mental}.

-Translating the concept of mental imagery to foundation models is an active field of study, with approaches spanning a spectrum of explicitness: On the \emph{implicit} end, \citet{mccarty2025artificial} suggest that LLMs can solve pictorial tasks using only internal representations, though others argue that these mental visualizations are fragile~\citep{sepehri2025hyperphantasia}.
-Moving toward \emph{explicit} imagery, interleaved visual aids ranging from latent visual tokens~\citep[e.g.,][]{yang2025machine} to generated images in UMMs~\citep{zhou2025visualizing, li2025zebra} find some success---though performance gains are inconsistent, especially in multi-step settings~\cite{li2025unfolding}.
+Whether models support an analogous form of visual reasoning is an active field of study, with approaches spanning a spectrum of explicitness: On the \emph{implicit} end, \citet{mccarty2025artificial} suggest that LLMs can solve pictorial tasks using only internal representations, though others argue that these mental visualizations are fragile~\citep{sepehri2025hyperphantasia}.
+Moving toward \emph{explicit} imagery, interleaved visual aids ranging from latent visual tokens~\citep[e.g.,][]{yang2025machine} to generated images in UMMs~\citep{zhou2025visualizing, li2025zebra} find some success---though performance gains are inconsistent, especially in multi-step settings~\citep{li2025unfolding}.
 Finally, on the \emph{natively visual} end of the spectrum, \citet{wiedemer2025video} show that image editing models and video models can solve some reasoning tasks entirely visually, directly modifying pixels of the input image.

 Overall, the utility of \emph{machine mental imagery} is unclear.
 While the \emph{capacity} for multimodal generation exists, attempts to leverage it for reasoning yield ambiguous results.
 Crucially, it remains unclear whether failures stem from fundamental reasoning deficits, flawed image generation, or an inability to interpret self-generated cues---and the field lacks a rigorous framework to disentangle these factors across different modalities.